MicrosoftDocs/fabric-docs/docs/data-factory/data-workflows-power-bi-semantic-model-refresh.md

 3. Upon completion, you will observe the DAG loaded with the external monitoring link to the Power BI semantic model refresh.

-## Monitor the Data workflow DAG and run it from Apache Airflow UI
+## Monitor the data workflow DAG and run it from Apache Airflow UI

 After you click on save, files are automatically loaded into the Apache Airflow UI.
 To monitor them, select on the "Monitor in Apache Airflow" button.